First Night State College Resolution Run 5K

 Resolution Run 5K

 The First Night Resolution Run 5K was first run on New Year's Eve, 1997.
-About 130 hearty souls showed up on levitra canadian a frigid, windy night for the race through downtown State College and the Penn State Campus.
+About 130 hearty souls showed up on a frigid, windy night for the race through downtown State College and the Penn State Campus.
 Since then, the race has grown every year and has become a much anticipated part of the First Night® State College festivities as well as the start of the local running calendar.
-Like the cialis c 50 Boalsburg Memorial Day Race, the First Night 5K is a "fun run" attracting first time racers, families, kids, out-of-town Christmas visitors, costumed runners (there's a prize for the best costume!), as well as serious competitors.
+Like the Boalsburg Memorial Day Race, the First Night 5K is a "fun run" attracting first time racers, families, kids, out-of-town Christmas visitors, costumed runners (there's a prize for the best costume!), as well as serious competitors.
 The course is fast, with a relatively mild (by State College standards) hill in the first half-mile, an even milder one in the second mile, and a long downhill to the finish.
-Well over 700 runners have taken part in recent years' Resolution Runs, and the race keeps on growing: The 2012 through 2014 races had nearly 1000 finishers!
+Well over 700 runners have taken part in recent years' Resolution Runs, and the race keeps on growing: Since 2012, the race has had between 700 and 1000 finishers!

 activities are dated by the coming year, so the 1998 First Night 5K was held on December 31, 1997)